Emery13/Build-a-Salon-Appointment-Scheduler/README.md

 ## CodeRoad
-1. You should create a database named `universe`.
-2. Be sure to connect to your database with `\c universe`.
-Then, you should add tables named `galaxy`, `star`, `planet`, and `moon`.
-3. Each table should have a `primary key`.
-4. Each `primary key` should automatically increment.
-5. Each table should have a `name` column.
-6. You should use the `INT` data type for at least two columns that are not a primary or foreign key.
-7. You should use the `NUMERIC` data type at least once.
-8. You should use the `TEXT` data type at least once.
-9. You should use the `BOOLEAN` data type on at least two columns.
-10. Each `star` should have a `foreign key` that references one of the rows in `galaxy`.
-11. Each `planet` should have a `foreign key` that references one of the rows in `star`.
-12. Each `moon` should have a `foreign key` that references one of the rows in `planet`.
-13. Your database should have at least five `tables`.
-14. Each table should have at least three rows.
-15. The `galaxy` and `star` tables should each have at least six rows.
-16. The `planet` table should have at least 12 rows.
-17. The `moon` table should have at least 20 rows.
-18. Each table should have at least three columns.
-19. The `galaxy`, `star`, `planet`, and `moon` tables should each have at least five columns.
-20. At least two columns per table should not accept `NULL` values.

 1. You should create a database named salon
 2. You should connect to your database, then create tables named customers, appointments, and services
 3. Each table should have a primary key column that automatically increments